gvaragh/myrepo/README.md

 # myrepo
-This is the new repository to store the projects
+This is the new repository to store the code written by me.
+Author: Vasu